AndersDeath/diary2/000-current.md

 # 25 Februar - Sonntag - Berlin - 523 Tag der Einwanderung - Sunny

 Unfortunately the sunday has finished.
 It's really sad.
 We were on Godzilla movide today.
+A director from Japan